FAQ - Frequently Asked Questions

 Federal Regulations require the completion of a Loan Entrance Counseling Session prior to the disbursement of your student loan(s).
 Entrance counseling provides information that will help you understand your rights and responsibilities as a loan borrower, as well as other tools to assist you with managing your loans.

 A hold is placed until the Loan Entrance Counseling is complete.
-Please go to the Office of Student Aid website for additional information.
+Information on how to complete loan counseling.

 How do I complete the Loan Entrance Counseling?